build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 For more details on how to configure a workflow, checkout [Creating and managing GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows).

-Before we commit and push all these changes to GitHub, we need to set up our access key id and secret access key for AWS in our repo.
+Before we commit and push all these changes to GitHub, we need to set up our access key ID and secret access key for AWS in our repo.
 You'll probably want to create an IAM user specific to this task.

 ### Create IAM user

 In the AWS console, navigate to the IAM service and create a new user with a user name like `github-actions-user`, making sure to give it programmatic access.
-Then attach the policy below, replacing the placeholder values (<YOUR_AWS_ACCOUNT_ID> and <YOUR_AWS_REGION>) with your AWS Account ID and the region you are using:
+Then attach the policy below, replacing the placeholder values (<YOUR_AWS_ACCOUNT_ID> and <YOUR_AWS_REGION>) with your AWS account ID and the region you are using:

 ```json
 {